susanmarie87/Wild_Boutique/README.md

 9. The all products page will have:

-        - A sort by category bar
-        - A section displaying existing products
+        - Existing products.
-        - Each product will have an image, label and a link to review its details
+        - Each product will have an image, label and a link to review its details.
-        - To an admin user there will be a link to edit/delete
+        - To an admin user there will be a link to edit/delete.

 10. The product detail page will have: